 Born in Nelson but now residing in Wellington, Charle Rainey is currently in his first year studying a BA BMus conjoint degree majoring in History and Classical Performance at Te Herenga Waka, Victoria University.
 Prior to this, he studied at Nelson College where he was a part of the New Zealand Secondary Students Choir from 2021-2022.
 In his spare time, Charle enjoys playing piano and tuba, but choral singing is his passion in life!
 In Wellington, Charle sings with Orpheus Choir, directed by Brent Stewart, and St Paul’s Cathedral choir, directed by Michael Stewart.

-Sam is a Judges’ Clerk at Auckland High Court and recently completed at BA/LLB(Hons) conjoint degree at the University of Auckland.
-He joined the NZ Youth Choir as a baritone in 2023.
-Sam also sings in and manages the Auckland Youth Choir and plays clarinet in the West City Concert Band.
+Sam joined the NZ Youth Choir as a baritone in 2023.
+He sings in and manages Auckland Youth Choir, sings in Auckland Chamber Choir and plays clarinet in the West City Concert Band.
 In 2023, he was appointed as the Oceania representative on the inaugural youth committee of the International Federation for Choral Music (IFCM).
+In 2025, he was elected to the Governance Board of the New Zealand Choral Federation.

 Roșie Auchinvole is a Soprano from Dunedin who has trained in classical voice for 11 years, has competed in Junior and Senior vocal competitions for that length, and has received various awards at both levels.
 In school she learnt under Judith Borick and in her current studies at the University of Otago she is taught by Dr Tessa Romano.